 The PSR Scheme has continued to evolve since its inception.
-Legislative amendments were made in 1997, 1999, 2002, 2006, 2012, and 2018 to strengthen the professional services review process.
+Legislative amendments were made in 1997, 1999, 2002, 2006, 2012, and 2018 to strengthen the Scheme's review and investigation process.
 Comprehensive reviews conducted in 1999 and 2006 by government and key stakeholders, and a Senate Inquiry in 2011 also made recommendations to refine the administration of the Scheme and improve its effectiveness and transparency.